 (Text in this colour is quoted directly from Roy Howard’s Premature Armistice memoir.
 Inverted commas are not used to enclose it.)

 Volume Two of The Wilson Era, covering the period 1917-1923, included what Daniels described as a condensed version of “globe-trotter and correspondent plenipotentiary and extraordinary” Roy Howard’s “graphic account . . . of how he pulled off the Premature Armistice”.
-Relating what happened after Admiral Wilson told Howard and Major Fred Cook about the armistice news from Paris, Daniels quoted, word for word, from Howard’s memoir:
+It is quoted here, word for word:

 ‘I beg your pardon, Admiral,’ I inquired, ‘but if this is official and you’ve announced it to the base and have given it to the local newspaper for publication, have you any objection to my filing it to the United Press?’